eu-digital-identity-wallet/eudi-docs-site/README.md

 ## Licence

-Content is licensed under the [EUPL-1.2](https://eupl.eu/) or later, © European Union.
+Content is licensed under the [CC-BY-4.0](LICENSE.md) or later, © European Union, 2026.